Beetleee/Pewlett_Hackard_Analysis/README.md

 - 1,761 Assistant Engineer
 ### Summary:
 #### 90,398 roles will need to be filled as the “silver tsunami” approaches
-#### No, there are not enough qualified, retirement-ready employees ready to mentor the next gen of PH employees.
+#### There are 1,940 qualified, retirement-ready employees eligible to participate in the mentorship program, not enough to cover HP's needs.